codegirls/materials/section/tiniest-blog-1.md

   - `font-size` (font size) and `font-family` (style of lettering)
     + A huge selection of Fonts are available at [Google Fonts](http://google.com/fonts).
 Recommendable ones [here](http://www.smashingmagazine.com/2014/03/12/taking-a-second-look-at-free-fonts/)
 * structure: *selector* and corresponding *rules*
     - i.e. CSS rules always concern certain HTML elements
     - example

             body {
                 color: red;
             }

             a {
                 color: green;
             }

-Text inbetween the `body`elements is displayed as red while the link text is displayed as green
+Text inbetween the `body`elements is displayed as red while the link text is displayed as green.

-* It's best to approach CSS with a *learning by doing* approach and experiment live.
-That's why your browser has _Developer Tools_  (`Ctrl-Shift-I`)
+It's best to approach CSS with a *learning by doing* approach and experiment live.
+That's why your browser has _Developer Tools_  (`Ctrl-Shift-I`),

 ## What's next?